sxweetlollipop2912/minesweeper-cpp/README.md

 Refer to [SFML instruction for VS](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) for more details or if you want to make any change.

 ## Features
 Minesweeper should be too familiar a game for everyone.
-This section only mentions uncommon/need to be mentioned features in this particular game:
+This section only covers uncommon/noteworthy features in this version:
-- If all bombs surrounding a cell has been flagged, `double left click` on it to reveal the rest of surrounding cells.
+- If all bombs surrounding a cell have been flagged, `double left click` on that cell to reveal the rest of surrounding cells.
 - There are 2 ways to win: open all non-bomb cells or flag all bomb cells.
-- When playing custom-sized board, number of bombs is 20% of total number of cells.
+- Number of bombs is always 20% the size of custom boards.
+- Custom board scores are not recorded in leaderboard.

 ## Screenshots
 <img src="https://github.com/sxweetlollipop2912/minesweeper-cpp/blob/main/game_release/screenshots/menu.png" alt="menu" width="600"/>